jrkerns/pylinac/README.rst

     Features:

+    * **Couch shift instructions** - After running a WL test, get immediate feedback on how to shift the couch.
+      Couch values can also be passed in and the new couch values will be presented so you don't have to do that pesky conversion.
+      "Do I subtract that number or add it?"
     * **Automatic field & BB positioning** - When an image or directory is loaded, the field CAX and the BB are automatically found, along with the vector and scalar distance between them.
     * **Isocenter size determination** - Using backprojections of the EPID images, the 3D gantry isocenter size